-Boston College Head Women’s Basketball Head Coach, Erik Johnson, enters his sixth season as the head coach at BC.
-During Johnson’s time at BC, he has coached numerous player who have broken team, conference, and school records such as the most three-pointers scored over any team in the ACC in a single season, beat many of BC’s rivals, and seen regular appearances to the ACC tournament.
+Boston College former Head Women’s Basketball Head Coach, Erik Johnson, coached for six years.
+During Johnson’s time at BC, he has coached numerous players who have broken team, conference, and school records such as the most three-pointers scored over any team in the ACC in a single season, beat many of BC’s rivals, and seen regular appearances to the ACC tournament.
 BC has also seen national rankings during Johnson’s time being ranked as high as 15th in the country for field goal percentage.

 Prior to becoming an assistant coach at BC before Johnson became the head coach, Johnson coached at Denver from 2008-2012 where his teams had a 24-4 record at home in his final two seasons.

 Coach Johnson is also the Chair of the ACC Women’s Basketball Coaches Committee, WBCA Atlantic Coast Conference Coaches Captain, was a guest speaker at the 2012 NCAA Tournament Clinics, and was a former WBCA Sun Belt Conference Coaches Captain from 2009-11.

 LRT Sports: What is the most important quality you look for in a recruit?